Simon994/Simon994/README.md

 The technology-driven change I experienced in the scientific publishing industry inspired me to return to programming.
 Now, having completed the Software Engineering Immersive at General Assembly, and gained experience as a Site Reliability Engineer at Dunelm, I’m looking to apply my skills for problem solving and passion for software development in an environment that encourages learning and creative, curious thinking.

-My interests and current learning include React.js and React Native, JavaScript, Ruby, Python and the testing frameworks Jest and Cypress.
+My interests and current learning include JavaScript, Python, React.js and React Native, Ruby, TypeScript, and the testing frameworks Jest and Cypress.

 Feel free to reach out to me on LinkedIn: https://www.linkedin.com/in/simonrtneil/